 If you want to reclaim those 10+ hours per week without hiring a data team or investing in enterprise BI platforms, you can:

-Start your free trial and upload your first report today, or book a 15-minute demo to see LeanReport in action.
+Start your free trial and upload your first report today, or see how it works to learn more about LeanReport.

 Typical implementations save 8–10 hours per week by automating data collection, cleansing, categorisation and report generation.
 Teams go from 10+ hours of manual work to 90–120 minutes of review and validation.